paper-plane-developers/paper-plane/README.md

 #### Prerequisites

-The following packages are required to build Telegrand:
+The following packages are required to build Paper Plane:

 - meson
 - cargo